 This failure did not dissuade Haddad from further attempts to attack aviation targets.
-In fact, the need to secure the release of the Nairobi cell only added additional incentive.
+In fact, the need to secure the release of the Nairobi cell only added additional incentive334.
 In July 1976, Haddad dispatched a second cell to hijack Air France flight 139 (Tel Aviv to Paris via Athens), carrying primarily Israeli passengers.
 This operation succeeded.
 The operatives forced the plane to land in Entebbe, Uganda, and demanded that the hostages be exchanged for imprisoned comrades-including the three arrested for the Kenya attacks.
 While the hijacking itself went according to the plan, the operation ended in failure when Israeli commandos raided the plane and rescued the passengers and crew.
 All of the kidnappers were killed during the rescue mission.

 In 1977, Haddad was diagnosed with leukemia.
 Despite his illness, Haddad continued to develop operational plans, including a repeat of an Entebbe-type hijacking intended to secure the release of the Baader-Meinhof members.
 The special training for this operation was conducted in Iraq and personally supervised by Haddad.
 In October 1977, operatives hijacked Lufthansa flight 181 (Palma de Mallorca to Frankfurt) and diverted it to Mogadishu in another attempt to release the German prisoners.
-Again, Haddad failed after GSG-9, the German counter-terrorist unit, successfully rescued the passengers and crew.
-Most of the kidnappers died during the German raid.
-Worth noting is the fact that the leader of the kidnappers was involved, several months earlier, in the killing
+Again, Haddad failed after GSG-9, the German counter-terrorist unit, successfully rescued the passengers and crew.335 Most of the kidnappers died during the German raid.
+Worth noting is the fact that the leader of the kidnappers was involved, several months earlier, in the killing of several North Yemen officials in London.336 It is possible that Haddad planned this operation on behalf of the government of South Yemen, where he resided for most of the 1970's before to moving to Baghdad.

-Ibid.
-407.
+333 Ibid.
+407

-&lt;sup>334 Interview with former Israeli security official, 29th August 2007.
+334 Interview with former Israeli security official, 29th August 2007.